yusufkaracaburun/laravel-shadcn-starter/api/.docs/reverb.md

 use App\Models\Message;
 use Illuminate\Broadcasting\PresenceChannel;
-use Illuminate\Contracts\Broadcasting\ShouldBroadcast;
+use Illuminate\Contracts\Broadcasting\ShouldBroadcastNow;
 use Illuminate\Foundation\Events\Dispatchable;
 use Illuminate\Queue\SerializesModels;

-class MessageSent implements ShouldBroadcast
+class MessageSent implements ShouldBroadcastNow
 {
     use Dispatchable, SerializesModels;